nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Deleting notes from a patient who does not have notes
     * **Prerequisites:**
         * Non-empty patient list
-        * First person in the list must not have any notes
+        * First patient in the list must not have any notes
           <br><br>
     * **Test Case:** `delnotes 1`
     * **Expected:** WardWatch throws an error informing the user that the patient does not have any notes to delete.